ryantd42/NY-Legislative-Git/2023/A9645A-2023/bill.md

  average 0.2% of salary annually.
-  In addition to the annual contributions discussed above, there will be an immediate past service cost of approximately $48,200  which  will  be shared by the State of New York and the local participating employers in the NYSLERS.
+  In addition to the annual contributions discussed above, there will be an immediate past service cost of approximately $48,200  which  will  be borne  by Nassau County.
 This estimate assumes that payment will be made on February 1, 2025.
   Further, we anticipate that there could be some  administrative  costs to implement the provisions of this legislation.
   These  estimated  costs  are based on 110 affected members employed by Nassau County, with annual salary of approximately  $15  million  as  of March 31, 2023.
   Summary of relevant resources:
   Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
 Distributions and other statistics can be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The  actuarial  assumptions and methods used are described in the 2023 Annual Report to the  Comptroller  on  Actuarial  Assumptions,  and  the Codes,  Rules  and  Regulations  of  the  State  of  New York: Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the
- A. 9645  3
+ A. 9645--A  3

+ Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
   The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.
   This fiscal note does not constitute a legal opinion on the  viability of  the  proposed change nor is it intended to serve as a substitute for the professional judgment of an attorney.
-  This  estimate, dated March 19, 2024, and intended for use only during the 2024 Legislative Session, is Fiscal Note No. 2024-103,  prepared  by the Actuary for the New York State and Local Retirement System.
+  This estimate, dated May 23, 2024, and intended for  use  only  during the  2024  Legislative Session, is Fiscal Note No. 2024-193, prepared by the Actuary for the New York State and Local Retirement System.